 In North Carolina, DWI is the official legal term for driving while intoxicated.
 If you are the legal drinking age of 21 years or older, you are legally prohibited from operating a vehicle with a blood alcohol content (BAC) of 0.08% or higher.
 Any individual under the age of 21 is legally prohibited from drinking any amount of alcohol, so driving with a BAC of anything above 0.00% is also against the law.

 DWI also includes driving under the influence (DUI) of any illegal substances.
 Operating a vehicle under the influence of prescription drugs, illicit substances, and/or alcohol is considered a DWI offense in the state of North Carolina.
-Offenders can be subject to severe legal punishments.
+Offenders can be subject to severe legal punishments, and the penalties are far more serious than a simple traffic ticket, often resulting in fines, loss of license, or even jail time.

 If you have been charged with a DWI in Catawba County, North Carolina, there is a specific sequence of events that you can expect to go through.
 Whether you are guilty or not, it is important to understand what these particular stages of a DWI charge are to prepare yourself accordingly and ensure that your rights to due process are upheld by law enforcement.